 Unfortunately, the gap between answered and unanswered questions on Twitter is still wide – brands are answering about 40% of all questions compared to nearly 70% on Facebook.
 Demand has grown for Twitter, but response hasn’t grown in tandem.

 There’s no doubt that monitoring and responding effectively on Twitter can be more difficult, but it’s hardly impossible.
-Brands need to get their teams the right tools – like Socialbakers Builder and Analytics – to keep track of the conversations, assign responses, and monitor the right KPIs.
+Brands need to get their teams the right tools – like Socialbakers Community Management and Social Media Analytics – to keep track of the conversations, assign responses, and monitor the right KPIs.

 One bright spot on Twitter is that the average Question Response Time (QRT) for all brands has dropped from 16 hours to 9 hours quarter-to-quarter.
 The bad news is that the average Question Response Rate (QRR) has also dropped to only 40%.
 Statistically, this means that a user might get a relatively quick response on Twitter, but that’s only if they get a response at all.

-Think you're doing better than the average brand on Twitter?
-Check out our Socially Devoted winners for Q3 and see if you qualify.
+Think you’re doing better than the average brand on Twitter?
+Check out our Socially Devoted winners and see if you qualify.

 The most Socially Devoted Industry this quarter is Telecom.
 As with Q2, they get at least 3 times more questions on Twitter than other verticals and top the charts in terms of social care adoption.
 They encourage clients to ask them questions, and get impressive results.